 - Funding the building of the new University of Iowa Stead Family Children’s Hospital

 At ISU we celebrate Dance Marathon Weekend in January.
 Dancers stay on their feet for 15 hours to symbolize our support for the families who spend countless hours in hospital waiting rooms.
 We listen to music, play games, hang out with the kids we support, and even do a bit of dancing.
 Dance Marathon is for the kids, and at Iowa State, that’s always our focus.
-ISU Dance Marathon is a 365 day commitment to raising money for the University of Iowa Stead Family Children’s Hospital; with that comes the yearly celebration of our hard work during Dance Marathon Weekend.
+ISU Dance Marathon is a 365 day commitment to raising money for the University of Iowa Stead Family Children’s Hospital; with that comes the yearly celebration of our hard work during Dance Marathon’s Big Event.
 After a dancer raises $250, they get to come to the party in January.
-In 2018, we raised $332,763.21 for the kids.
-Since its beginning, Dance Marathon has raised a total of $3.5 million for University of Iowa Children’s Hospital.
+In 2019, we raised $380,281.22 for the kids.
+Since its beginning, Dance Marathon has raised a total of $4.4 million for the hospital in Iowa City.

 For more information on the national Dance Marathon organization, check out www.dancemarathon.com.